isomerpages/sportsg-sportcares/_initiatives/SportCares Bursary.md

 For existing Bursary recipients, please speak to your coach at your training venue and let them know of your interest to continue with the Bursary.
 By doing so, our colleagues at the respective A&C can process your application for the next season.

 For new applicants:
 * **Individuals**: We request that individual applicants reach out to us via sportcares@sport.gov.sg, with details of your name, contact number and postal code of your current residential location.
-We will get in touch with you within seven (7) working days.
+We will be in touch with you within seven (7) working days.
 * **[NEW] Group Sign-Up**: For community groups, social service agencies and schools, we request that you consolidate a list of interested applicants first before reaching out to us via sportcares@sport.gov.sg.
-We will get in touch with you within seven (7) working days.
+We will be in touch with you within seven (7) working days.